 Fiscal Service pays the claim out of the CFIF to a payee or special endorsee of a U.S. Treasury check the amount of the check, if Fiscal Service determines that the payee or special endorsee has established the following:

-After examining the check copy, if the payee/claimant denies negotiating the check, the payee/claimant must complete and sign the FS Form 1133 and must return it along with the check copy to Fiscal Service.
-Upon receipt of the FS Form 1133, the Philadelphia Financial Center (PFC) reviews the claim form for completeness.
-If the claim form is complete, PFC begins the adjudication process.
+After examining the check copy, if the payee/claimant denies negotiating the check, the payee/claimant must complete and sign the FS Form 1133 and return it along with the check copy to Fiscal Service.
+Upon receipt of the FS Form 1133, Fiscal Service's National Payment Integrity and Resolution Center (NPIRC) reviews the claim form for completeness.
+If the claim form is complete, NPIRC opens a check claim case and begins the adjudication process.
 To be properly completed, the payee/claimant must answer all questions on the FS Form 1133 and sign where indicated.
-Both payees must sign if the check is drawn to co-payees.
+Both payees must sign if the check is issued to co-payees.
 Fiscal Service rejects claims not signed by both co-payees.
 If the payee/claimant signs by mark, the mark must be witnessed in the space provided for witness.

-If the FS Form 1133 is not properly completed, PFC returns it to the payee/claimant with a letter advising the payee/claimant to complete the area(s) indicated and to return the FS Form 1133 to PFC.
-In instances where the payee admits negotiating the check or does not return the FS Form 1133, Fiscal Service takes no further action and closes the case.
+If the FS Form 1133 is not properly completed, NPIRC returns it to the payee/claimant with a letter advising the payee/claimant to complete the area(s) indicated and to return the properly completed form to NPIRC.
+In instances where the payee admits negotiating the check or does not return the properly completed FS Form 1133, Fiscal Service takes no further action.

-The adjudication process begins when the PFC, Legal Administrative Specialist (LAS) receives a properly completed FS Form 1133.
+The adjudication process begins when a Legal Administrative Specialist (LAS) at NPIRC receives a properly completed FS Form 1133.
 The LAS sends Claims Disposition Notices (CDNs) to the DO advising of the status of received forgery claims.
-Several activities take place during the adjudication process.
+Several activities take place during the adjudication process, as described below.

 The LAS reviews the FS Form 1133 for completeness and analyzes the payee's signature and other information on the FS Form 1133 and any accompanying documentation to determine the validity of the claim.